yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 out to the network before higher-priority requests.

 Typically, browsers will assign higher priorities to rendering-critical resources.
 In Chrome, that translates into the following order:
-HTML, CSS, fonts, JS, in-viewport images, out-of-viewport images.
+HTML, CSS, fonts, JavaScript, in-viewport images, out-of-viewport images.
 Chrome also follows some further heuristics which go beyond what other browsers typically do: